MikeHannon/DjangoDeployment/readme.md

 That's right, we're typing exit twice.
 The first time is to exit the MySQL prompt, the second time is to deactivate the root user.
 As we warned above, this is a critical step and can result in some problems with installations if we skip it.

-Now that we have MySQL all set up, we are ready to change some lines in our `settings.py` document and we'll be all ready to start working with our brand new MySQL database!
+Now that we have MySQL all set up, we are ready to change some lines in our `settings.py` document and we can start working with our MySQL database!

-If you're in your outter project directory, you must cd into the directory containing your `settings.py` file.
+If you're in your outer project directory, you must cd into the directory containing your `settings.py` file.
 If you have followed instructions, you will type:

 ```bash
 >cd {{projectName}}